SlabberP/Prediction-of-Product-Sales/README.md

   - R^2 = 0.550
   The model might be overfitting as well because it makes good predictions on the training data but not on the test data.

-- Randomed Forest Model Hypertuned with GridSearchCV
+- Random Forest Model Hypertuned with GridSearchCV

   Training Data:
   - MAE = 665.766